Trial Team

 COMPETITIONS:

-- Greene Broillet & Wheeler National Civil Trial Competition: The National Civil Trial Competition (NCTC) is open to ABA-accredited law school who demonstrate excellence in mock trial competitions and litigation skills.
-In 2015 Berkeley Law won the competition, and in 2018 Berkeley Law finished in 3rd place.
+• Greene Broillet & Wheeler National Civil Trial Competition: The National Civil Trial Competition (NCTC) hosts sixteen of the top law school trial advocacy programs schools who demonstrate excellence in mock trial competitions and litigation skills.
+In 2018, Berkeley Law finished in third place.
+In 2015 and 2024, Berkeley Law won the competition as champions—going undefeated in the latter.

-- Texas Young Lawyers Association National Trial Competition: The National Trial Competition (NTC) is an annual nationwide competition attended by more than 140 schools.
-In 2019, Berkeley Law finished as Regional Champions and National Quarterfinalists.
+• Texas Young Lawyers Association National Trial Competition: The National Trial Competition (NTC) is the “oldest and widely regarded as the most prestigious trial advocacy competitions” across all levels of mock trial.
+The competition hosts more than 150 law schools and more than 1,000 law students each year.
+In 2019 and 2024, Berkeley Law finished as Regional Champions and National Quarterfinalists.

-- American Association of Justice Student Trial Advocacy Competition: The Student Trial Advocacy Competition (STAC) is a prestigious annual nationwide mock trial competition open to AAJ members.
-In 2019, Berkeley Law’s team finished as Regional Champions.
+• American Association of Justice Student Trial Advocacy Competition: The Student Trial Advocacy Competition (STAC) is a prestigious annual mock trial competition open to AAJ members, hosting over 600 law students nationwide.
+The competition is sponsored and jointly hosted by the American Association of Justice and the National Association of Legal Advocacy Educators (NALAE).
+In 2019 and 2024, Berkeley Law finished as Regional Champions—and were National Semifinalists in the former.

-- Baylor Law Top Gun National Mock Trial Competition: Top Gun is an invitation-only tournament where the single-best advocates from the top sixteen trial advocacy schools across the nation compete for the title of “Top Gun.”
-Berkeley Law regularly sends an advocate to participate in the competition, and Berkeley’s Collin Tierney won the competition in 2013.
+• Baylor Law Top Gun National Mock Trial Competition: Top Gun is an invitation-only tournament where the single-best advocates from the top sixteen trial advocacy schools across the nation compete for the title of “Top Gun.”
+Berkeley Law is regularly invited to send an advocate to participate in the competition—and Berkeley’s Colin Tierney won the competition in 2013.

 STUDENT TESTIMONIAL: